jakuski/website/src/content/base/about.md

 ---

 {% image src="g/figma-london" /%}
-A digital designer with a passion for creating beautiful, functional and intuitive user experiences, putting thought and care into every last minute detail.
+A digital designer with a passion for creating beautiful, functional and intuitive user experiences, putting thought and care into every last detail.
 I come from a Graphic Design degree but have focused on UI and UX design.
 I've also been a self-taught developer since 2018.
 Primarily learning and working within the JavaScript ecosystem.
 I have a strong understanding of JavaScript, HTML, CSS and have also worked with Node.js, React, TypeScript, Electron, Express, Next.js, TailwindCSS and many more.
 Recently, I've been learning Rust and Apple's Swift (+ SwiftUI).

 At my core, I'm a problem solver.
 I love to learn and I love to create.
 I'm always looking for new challenges and opportunities to learn and grow.